celo-org/docs/blog/03-04-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2.md

 ![Create .env file](./images/create_env_file.png)

-Enter your mnemonic in this file between the "", in this tutorial, I use mnemonics as it contain multiple wallets and we will eventually need multiple wallets to test our multi-signature contract, but you can also use private key by changing the setting in **hardhat.config.js** following this documentation [Hardhat config documentation](https://hardhat.org/hardhat-runner/docs/config).
+Enter your mnemonic in this file between the `""`.
+In this tutorial, I use mnemonics as it contains multiple wallets, and we will eventually need multiple wallets to test our multi-signature contract.
+However, you can also use a private key by changing the setting in `hardhat.config.js` following this documentation [Hardhat config documentation](https://hardhat.org/hardhat-runner/docs/config).

-Next step, to make sure these secrets never get compromised and committed to GitHub, we will add this new file **.env** to **.gitignore**.
-Simply add one line to .gitignore
+The next step is to make sure these secrets never get compromised and committed to GitHub.
+We will add this new file `.env` to `.gitignore`.
+Simply add one line to `.gitignore`.

 ```txt
 .env